PowerSnail/PowerSnail.github.io/content/reading/2021-02-24-and-then-there-were-none.md

 Page 11 Location 221

-> Tony Marston, roaring down into Mere, thought to himself: “The amount of cars crawling about the roads is frightful.
+> Tony Marston, roaring down into Mere, thought to himself: "The amount of cars crawling about the roads is frightful.
 Always something blocking your way.
 And they will drive in the middle of the road!
 Pretty hopeless driving in England, anyway….
-Not like France where you really could let out….”
+Not like France where you really could let out…."

 Page 12 Location 237